 In March 2016 we introduced Thursday walks once a fortnight into our rambles programme.
 Walkers share cars to reach the start of the walk and meet up in a village or pub car park.
-The walks are approximately 7 miles in length.
-Normally the ramblers stop for a midday meal in a pub.
+The walks are up to 7 miles in length.
+Normally the ramblers stop for a midday meal in a pub after the walk.

 Wednesday Sunset strolls

-On summer evenings we enjoy Wednesday Sunset Strolls which are approximately 4 miles in length.
+On summer evenings we enjoy Wednesday Sunset Strolls which are up to 4 miles in length.
 They are centered around a pub and end with a well-earned meal and drink.
 You will need to make your own way to reach the starting point of the stroll.

 Most years the Club arranges walking holidays at home and abroad.
 We have in the past few years visited many destinations in England, Wales, Scotland and Europe.

 Throughout the year we have several get-togethers.
 These include coffee mornings, quiz nights and barn dances.
 There is usually a raffle with monies raised going to charities.

 The Club arranges weekend breaks during the year in England and Wales.
 The coach leaves outside the Salvation Army building in Upper Well Street, Coventry on a Friday evening, enabling the party to enjoy two full days rambling before returning early Sunday evening.